 Write code to interact with the User Information List

 If you want to interact with this list to set properties on a user (In my case, I'm doing this and I'm using WSS 3.0 at the writing of this post) you could do it like this:

 // Instantiates the User Information List SPList userInformationList = SPContext.Current.Web.SiteUserInfoList; // Get the current user SPUser user = SPContext.Current.Web.EnsureUser(@"ZIMMERGREN\TobiasZimmergren"); // The actual User Information is within this ListItem SPListItem userItem = userInformationList.Items.GetItemById(user.ID);

 The above code will give you the SPListItem object which links to the currently logged in user (the one executing the request).

 You can then work with the SPListItem object like normal to get or set the properties like this:

 string pictureURL = userItem["Picture"].ToString();

 User Information List Fields

-Instead of writing out all the fields/columns availible, you can simply create a new Console Application and insert the following code in order to output all the fields names and internalnames:
+Instead of writing out all the fields/columns available, you can simply create a new Console Application and insert the following code in order to output all the fields names and internal names:

 Thank you for reading